opendexnetwork/opendex.network/Videos.md

 ### Community Call #8 (2020-12-09)

-In this community call, we touched on the events of the week and then went on discussing the upcoming release of the next connext protocol version called "vector" (https://github.com/connext/vector), which Exchange Union expects to move to as soon as its available (2020ish) and have seen a demo of the upcoming 1.2.0 XUD UI release (and heard a range of excuses why it's taking so long, but also some decent commitment to deliver until next week).
+In this community call, we touched on the events of the week and then went on discussing the upcoming release of the next connext protocol version called "vector" (https://github.com/connext/vector), which Exchange Union expects to move to as soon as it's available (2020ish).
+We also have seen a demo of the upcoming 1.2.0 XUD UI release (and heard a range of excuses why it's taking so long, but also some decent commitment to deliver until next week).
 [Video](https://youtu.be/oBoDNGI8f3w)

 ## Misc